Charelk2/Flinkdink2/README.md

 ### Photo Search API

 `GET /api/photos?query=term` searches Unsplash and returns the first image URL.
 The server requires `UNSPLASH_ACCESS_KEY` in the environment.
+Queries for Afrikaans dog breed names are translated to their English equivalents so Unsplash can find matching photos.
 A failed Unsplash request responds with `{ "detail": "Unsplash request failed", "error": "message" }`, where the `error` field contains either the Unsplash response text or the network error message.
 If the request fails on the client, the app falls back to `/images/placeholder.png`.
 The file is not included in the repo; add your own placeholder image at `public/images/placeholder.png`.